Redbank Railway Workshops

-Redbank Railway Workshops are a major workshops for the repair and heavy maintenance of locomotives and rolling stock for Aurizon, located in Redbank, City of Ipswich, Queensland, Australia.
+Redbank Railway Workshops are workshops for the repair and heavy maintenance of locomotives and rolling stock for Aurizon, located in Redbank, City of Ipswich, Queensland, Australia.

 History

-With its North Ipswich Railway Workshops becoming increasingly cramped, in July 1958 Queensland Railways opened a new workshop facility in Redbank to maintain its new diesel locomotive fleet.
-However it would be 25 years before all the functions were transferred from Ipswich.
+With the North Ipswich Railway Workshops becoming increasingly cramped, in July 1958, Queensland Railways opened a new workshop facility in Redbank to maintain its new diesel locomotive fleet.
+However, it would be 25 years before all the functions were transferred from Ipswich.

-The works perform heavy maintenance on Aurizon's locomotive and wagon fleet.
+The workshops perform heavy maintenance on Aurizon's locomotive and wagon fleet.
 It also has a contract to maintain rolling stock for Queensland Rail.

-In May 2014, Aurizon announced that it would cease maintaining Queensland Rail rolling stock at Redbank from June 2015, with the entire works to close by June 2017.
-In November 2014, the site was sold to the Goodman Group who will lease it back to Aurizon.
+In May 2014, Aurizon announced that it would cease maintaining Queensland Rail rolling stock at Redbank, with the workshops to close by 2017.
+In November 2014, the site was sold to the Goodman Group who leased it back to Aurizon.

 In 2016, as part of a contract to outsource Aurizon's rolling stock maintenance to Progress Rail Services, it was announced that the workshops would remain open.